jordanalexandermeyer/product/spec/pages/create_auction_page/features/auction_config.md

 **inputs**

-* Type (private/public)
+- Type (private/public)
-* if private
+- if private
-  * Signer address
+  - Signer address (this may not be needed, we can use the auction creator address as the signer)

 **display**

-* Link to docs explaining how signer works
+- Link to docs explaining how signer works (explain the auction creator address is the signer)
-* Tooltip saying addresses can be added to whitelist later
+- Tooltip saying addresses can be added to whitelist later
-* Tooltip saying not to use an address with assets in it (need clarity on this)
+- Tooltip saying not to use an address with assets in it (need clarity on this)

 ### Information

 **inputs**

-* Issuer
+- Issuer
-* Auction description
+- Auction description
-* Prospectus link
+- Prospectus link

 **display**

-* Link to docs explaining what a prospectus is
+- Link to docs explaining what a prospectus is
-* Platform fee
+- Platform fee

 ### Review

 **display**

-* Start and end
+- Start and end
-  * Start date
+  - Start date
-  * End date
+  - End date
-  * Duration
+  - Duration
-  * Bond maturity date
+  - Bond maturity date
-* Bidding
+- Bidding
-  * Minimum bid size
+  - Minimum bid size
-  * Last date to cancel bid (must be in between start/end date)
+  - Last date to cancel bid (must be in between start/end date)
-* Auction type
+- Auction type
-  * Type
+  - Type
-  * if private
+  - if private
-    * Signer address
+    - Signer address
-* Auction information
+- Auction information
-  * Issuer
+  - Issuer
-  * Auction description
+  - Auction description
-  * Prospectus link
+  - Prospectus link
-  * Platform fee
+  - Platform fee

 ## Examples